otterscan/otterscan-book/src/api-docs/ots-api.md

 - `object` in a format _similar_ to the one returned by `eth_getBlockByNumber/Hash` (please refer to their docs), with some small differences:
   - the block data comes nested inside a `block` attribute.
   - the `transactions` attribute is not returned.
-The reason is that it doesn't scale, the standard methods return either the transaction hash list or the transaction list with their bodies.
-So we cap the transaction list entirely to avoid unnecessary network traffic.
+We remove the transaction list entirely to avoid unnecessary network traffic.
   - the transaction count is returned in a `transactionCount` attribute.
   - the `logsBloom` attribute comes with `null`.
 It is a byte blob that is rarely used, so we cap it to avoid unnecessary network traffic.
   - an extra `issuance` attribute returns an `object` with the fields: